plone/training/docs/effective-volto/architecture/anatomy.md

 To list some of the things that Volto is:

 - A Single Page Application, based on React that runs in client browsers
-- A Express-powered HTTP server that can completely generate full HTML pages server-side.
+- An Express-powered HTTP server that can completely generate full HTML pages server-side.
 See the [Server Side Rendering](./client-ssr) chapter for more.
 - A CMS UI to interact with Plone, the backend
-- A extensive, extensible development API to easily develop custom websites and capabilities for the CMS UI
+- An extensive, extensible development API to easily develop custom websites and capabilities for the CMS UI

 There are two ways of running Volto: